 - 3 cups ice

-- Place milk, cocoa mix and ice in a blender.
+- Combine milk, hot cocoa mix and ice in a blender.
 Blend until mostly smooth.

-- Pour into a glass and top with whipped cream and chocolate curls.
+- Pour into two glasses and top with whipped cream and chocolate curls.